ANIT-MODERN SLAVERY STATEMENT

 We are committed to improving our practices to combat slavery and human trafficking.

 As an organisation we recognise that slavery and human trafficking remains a hidden blight on our society and remain committed to ensuring that there is no modern-day slavery and human trafficking in any part of our business.
-We acknowledge that we have a responsibility to ensure that we identify and minimise any such activity, however small, in our business and in the wider supply chain.
+We acknowledge that we have a responsibility to ensure that we identify and minimise any such activity in our business and in the wider supply chain.

-Tara Group is primarily involved in the construction of housing.
+Tara Group is primarily involved in the construction of housing and providing civils and groundworks services within the UK.
 Our Head Offices are in Staffordshire, England.
-The Group has over 260 employees and operates across the Midlands.
-The Group has a global annual turnover of £200m in 2021.
+The Group has almost 300 employees and operates across the Midlands.
+The Group has an annual turnover of approximately £200m.

 The main business units within the Group are:

-Each business listed above has its own anti-modern slavery statement and policies which detail the steps taken to address the issues of Human Trafficking and Modern Slavery.
+This anti-modern slavery statement covers the above-named companies which in addition to the Group policies, detail the steps taken to address the issues of Human Trafficking and Modern Slavery.

 Our policies on slavery and human trafficking